Explore Antarctica Without Leaving Your Couch

 Penguin webcam at O'Higgins station

-Who doesn't want to look at Gentoo penguins going about their daily business?
-Watch Gentoo penguins in the wild thanks to the photographs taken by webcams set up at a breeding colony at the German Antarctic Receiving Station (GARS) O'Higgins, in the north of the Antarctic Peninsula.
+Who doesn't want to look at gentoo penguins going about their daily business?
+Watch gentoo penguins in the wild thanks to the photographs taken by webcams set up at a breeding colony at the German Antarctic Receiving Station (GARS) O'Higgins, in the north of the Antarctic Peninsula.
 Martin Grund is responsible for the project, which started in 2004, and some of the cameras are still producing photographs.
 The site is mostly in German, but there is information available in English and Spanish.
-Visit website

 Australian Antarctic Division

 Watch the images provided by the six webcams operated by the Australian Antarctic Division.
 Four are located at their permanent stations: three on the Antarctic continent at Mawson, Casey and Davis, and the other at sub-Antarctic Macquarie Island.
-My favourite is the webcam located on the Aurora Australis, Australia’s Antarctic research and resupply flagship.
+My favourite is the webcam located on the Nuyina, Australia’s icebreaker.
 There are time-lapse movies from her most recent voyages, and views from bow, stern and port cameras.
 There is a sixth camera, the krill camera, that provides videos (updated every 15 minutes) of the marine research aquarium where scientists study krill.

 United States Antartic Program